j1sk1ss/CordellCompiler.EXMPL/README.md

 # Cordell Compiler Language Reference

-**Cordell Compiler** is a compact hobby language with a simple syntax, inspired by C and assembly.
+**Cordell Compiler** is a compact hobby compile for language with a simple syntax, inspired by C and assembly.
 It is designed for studying compilation, interpreter creation, translation, and low-level code generation.

 ---